Prototype 909

 In October 1994 Prototype 909 toured the Northeastern US with Killing Joke and Stabbing Westward.

-Their song "The Kids Don't Care" was heard in the electronic music documentary Modulations: Cinema for the Ear in 1998.
+Their track "The Kids Don't Care" was heard in the electronic music documentary Modulations: Cinema for the Ear in 1998.

-Their song "Atma" originally released in 1994 on the "Karma" single will appears on Nina Kraviz Studio !K7′s DJ-Kicks CD release in Jan 2015.
+Their track "Atma" originally released in 1994 on the "Karma" single will appears on Nina Kraviz Studio !K7′s DJ-Kicks CD release in Jan 2015.

 Creators of the 'trans-esizers' the trio's cutting edge discovery of gender crossing oscillators speaks for itself.